 Baruch accepts Regents, RCT and GED diplomas.

-Q. Are students registered with Disability Services separated from the overall student population?
+Q. Are students registered with the Office of Services for Students with Disabilities (OSSD) separated from the overall student population?

 Q. What kind of documentation do I need?

 The Office of Services for Student with Disabilities (OSSD) has disability specific documentation guidelines that are provided to assist licensed professionals in providing documentation to students.
 Please download the CUNY Documentation Guidelines PDF.

 Q. Is there a Learning Disability Program?

 No. We do not have a separate program for students with learning disabilities.
 We do, however, provide reasonable accommodations for students with learning disabilities.
 To receive accommodations it is necessary to schedule an appointment with the Director of the Office of Services for Student with Disabilities (OSSD) and provide documentation of disability.